 The stock market is a scary place, especially for those that don’t have training and experience.
-Even for those that do know what they’re doing, it can prove daunting and stressful… there’s a reason why traders burn out after a few years.
+Even for those that do know what they’re doing, it can prove daunting and stressful.
+There’s a reason why traders burn out after a few years.

-But are there any alternatives which can offer decent returns and help your investments bear fruit?
+But are there any alternatives, which can offer decent returns to help your investments bear fruit?
+Prepare to be enlightened.

+Generally speaking, if interest rates go up, the value of bonds will go down.
+It can be understood as an inverse relationship.
 Let’s run through a quick example.
 If a bond promises to pay 6% interest annually and the market rate is 6%, then the bond’s price should be the same as the bond’s maturity value.
 However, if the market rate increases to 7% and an existing bond is promising only to pay 6%, the 6% bond will not be worth its face value or maturity value.
 For it to be sold, the price will have to be less than the maturity amount.
 Alternatively, if the market rates drop to 5%, an existing bond that is promising to pay 6% will prove to be a very attractive proposition.
 Because of this, the bond will sell for more than its maturity value.
-To summarise: present value moves in the opposite direction to market interest rates:
+To summarise, all you need to know is that an existing bond’s price or present value moves in the opposite direction to market interest rates:

 -Bond prices will go up when interest rates go down

 -Bond prices will go down when interest rates go up

 Commodity Based Assets

-It can make sense to invest some of your capital in esoteric assets like stamps because their value is not linked to the stock market so if something was to go wrong with your stocks and shares investment, your commodities won’t necessarily experience any knock-on effects.
-By investing in unrelated assets, you are (whether you know it or not) implementing what’s known as effective diversification.
+Although on a superficial level these might seem like strange things to invest in, however, rare stamps and the like can actually fetch a pretty penny.
+In fact, on the subject of stamps, some private investors have ready-made portfolios that are valued at as much as £10,000!
+So why does it make sense to invest in things like stamps?
+Well with stamps and other commodity-based assets, they’re completely unrelated to stocks and shares.
+This being the case, if something was to go wrong with your stocks and shares investment, your commodity-based assets wouldn’t necessarily experience any knock-on effects.
+By investing in unrelated assets, you are taking part in (whether you know it or not) what’s known as effective diversification.

-Become Your Own Boss
+Be Your Own Boss

 Equity Based Investments

-A Brighter Future With Peer To Peer Lending
+A Brighter Future With Peer to Peer Lending